cuylerstuwe/ThumbWork/README.md

 Often, information that has gone sour with age can be harmful, just as eating rotten food when you're hungry can make you sick.

-Reviews on ThumbWork **will last a maximum of 24 hours**, in order to better highlight recent information.
+Reviews on ThumbWork **will last a maximum of 24 hours**, in order to better highlight recent information that's still within its shelf life.

 ## Responsive